wauterboi/local-lua-project-template/README.md

 You could also run `busted` and other binaries that rely on `LUA_PATH` and `LUA_CPATH` within the environment using `bin/env busted`.
-Obviously, if you have installed binaries through Luarocks in the project, you will need to reference its location in the `lua_modules` folder.
+Obviously, if you have installed binaries through LuaRocks in the project, you will need to reference its location in the `lua_modules` folder.

 ## `bin/luarocks`